Epargyreus clarus: Caterpillars

 Epargyreus clarus caterpillars consume leaves of herbs, vines, shrubs, and trees in the pea family (Fabaceae) including false indigobush (Amorpha fruticosa), American hogpeanut (Amphicarpaea bracteata), groundnut (Apios americana), American wisteria (Wisteria frutescens), Atlantic pigeonwings or butterfly pea (Clitoria mariana), and the introduced Dixie ticktrefoil (Desmodium tortuosum), kudzu (Pueraria montana), black locust (Robinia pseudoacacia), Chinese wisteria (Wisteria sinensis) and an assortment of other legumes.

 Innate host plant preferences confer greater performance on larvae, due to differences in leaf nutrient concentrations.
 However, preference may be influenced by a larva’s rearing host species.

 They live in meadows and swamps.
 Their average size is 2 inches (5 cm) long.
 Average life span is about 2 months.
 Their predators are wasps, ants, birds, frogs and spiders.

 Adults

-Adults use their long tongues to feed on the nectar of a variety of flowers, mud, and animal feces.
+Adults use their long proboscis to feed on the nectar of a variety of flowers, mud, and animal feces.
 They almost never visit yellow flowers, favoring those that are blue, red, pink, purple, and sometimes white and cream.
 These include everlasting pea, common milkweed, red clover, buttonbush, blazing star, and thistles.